Ik0ri4n/ik0page/src/content/blog/2023/02-09_kitctfctf-22-slots.md

 Now, having found that constant we can trace its references.
 The first occurrece in the binary is an initialization function.
-In case you didn't guess that, note that the four bytes value is simply a utf8-string:
+In case you didn't guess this, note that the four bytes value is simply a utf8-string:

 ![initialization of utf8 string]({flag_init})